Great grey owl: Feeding

 These birds wait, listen, and watch for prey, then swoop down; they also may fly low through open areas in search of prey.
-They frequently hunt from a low listening post which can be a stump, low tree limb, fence post, or road sign.
+They frequently hunt from a low listening post, which can be a stump, low tree limb, fence post, or road sign.
 Their large facial discs, also known as "ruffs", focus sound, and the asymmetrical placement of their ears assists them in locating prey, because of the lack of light during the late and early hours in which they hunt.
 On the nesting grounds, they mainly hunt at night and near dawn and dusk; at other times, they are active mostly during the night.

 They have excellent hearing, and may locate (and then capture) prey moving beneath 60 cm of snow in a series of tunnels solely with that sense.
 They then can crash to a snow depth roughly equal to their own body size to grab their prey.
-Only this species and, more infrequently, other fairly large owls from the genus Strix are known to "snow-plunge" for prey, a habit that is thought to require superb hearing not possessed by all types of owls.
+Only this species, and more infrequently, other fairly large owls from the genus Strix are known to "snow-plunge" for prey, a habit that is thought to require superb hearing not possessed by all types of owls.

 Unlike the more versatile eagle and horned owls, great grey owls rely almost fully upon small rodents.
 What species they eat depends on which small mammals are most abundant and available.
 In northern Canada and other parts of Scandinavia, they eat lemmings primarily.
-In dry parts of California's Sierra Nevada they eat mostly pocket gophers.
-In some areas voles are the predominant prey.
-Locally, alternative prey animals (usually comprising less than 20% of prey intake) include squirrels, hares, moles, shrews, weasels, thrushes, grouse, Canada jays, mountain quail, small hawks, ducks, frogs and large beetles.
+In dry parts of California's Sierra Nevada, they eat mostly pocket gophers.
+In some areas, voles are the predominant prey.
+Locally, alternative prey animals (usually comprising less than 20% of prey intake) include squirrels, hares, moles, shrews, weasels, thrushes, grouse, Canada jays, mountain quail, small hawks, ducks, frogs, and large beetles.
 This species is not known to scavenge or steal from other predators.
-In mated pairs, the male is the primary hunter who provides food for the entire family while the female guards and broods the eggs, nestlings, and flightless fledglings.
+In mated pairs, the male is the primary hunter that provides food for the entire family while the female guards and broods the eggs, nestlings, and flightless fledglings.

 Threats

 The harvest of timber from the great grey owl's habitat is, perhaps, the greatest threat to this species.
 Intensified timber management typically reduces live and dead large-diameter trees used for nesting, leaning trees used by juveniles for roosting before they can fly, and dense canopy closures in stands used by juveniles for cover and protection.
 If perches are not left in clearcuts, great grey owls cannot readily hunt in them.
-Although human-made structures (made specifically for use by this species) have been utilized by these owls, the species is far more common in areas protected from logging.
+Although human-made structures (made specifically for use by this species) have been used by these owls, the species is far more common in areas protected from logging.
 Livestock grazing in meadows also adversely affects great grey owls, by reducing habitat for preferred prey species.